 Math for Personal Finance is an interdisciplinary business course designed to help students understand the complex financial world they will encounter during their lives.
 It will also prepare students for potential occupations or college careers.
-Applications of mathematics to typical finance problems such as gross pay, banking, taxes, insurance, investing, buying a house, and budgeting will be covered.
-Student progress is evaluated though class assignments, quizzes, tests, and the final exam.
+Applications of mathematics to typical business problems such as taxes, insurance, payroll, depreciation, trade, cash discounts, and budgeting will be covered.

+Student progress is evaluated though class assignments, quizzes, tests and the final exam.
 This course can count as a math requirement once state exam requirements are met.